- IUDs are more than 99% effective against pregnancy for 3-12 years.

 Do I need to do anything after the IUD has been inserted?

-Yes.
-At some regularly scheduled times, such as at the end of each monthly menstrual period or any time you feel strange cramping during your period, you should check for the strings inside your vagina.
+Your healthcare provider may teach you how to check your IUD strings.
 Do this by inserting a clean finger into your vagina all the way to your cervix.
-Your health care provider (HCP) will explain how to check for the strings and may show you them with a mirror after insertion.
-The IUD’s strings feel like lightweight plastic thread or a fishing line.
+The IUD strings feel like lightweight plastic thread or a fishing line.
 The length will vary depending on how your individual strings were cut, but generally, they should hang about 2 inches down from your cervix into your vagina.

 Make sure to schedule a check-up about a month after the IUD has been inserted to make sure it is still in the right place.
 After this exam, you should get regular check-ups of your IUD every year.